Malware-Hunter/sbseg22-feature-selection/methods/RFG/README.md

                         Prediction threshold for Weka classifiers.
 Default: 0.6 -n N_SAMPLES, --n-samples N_SAMPLES
                         Use a subset of n samples from the dataset.
 RFG uses the whole dataset by default.
+  --feature-selection-only
+                        If set, the experiment is constrained to the feature selection phase only.
+The program always returns the best K features, where K is the maximum value in the features list.
 ```